wp-plugins/wp-ultimate-search/readme.txt

 * Highlights search terms in results
 * Option to send search queries as events to your Google Analytics account
 * Facets by post category
-* Can search in multiple categories (OR search)
+* Can search in multiple categories (OR or AND search)
 * Category options are dynamically generated and autocompleted as you type
 * Attractive and lightweight interface based on jQuery, Backbone.js, and the VisualSearch.js library
 * Customizable results template using standard WordPress functions

-Premium version now supports the ability to search through an unlimited number of user-specified taxonomies and meta fields (including data contained in Advanced Custom Fields)
+Premium version supports the ability to search through an unlimited number of user-specified taxonomies and meta fields (including data contained in Advanced Custom Fields).
+Can also conduct radius searches against data stored in the ACF Map field (i.e. search for posts within x km of a user-specified location).

 == Installation ==

 1. Upload the `wp-ultimate-search` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add a shortcode to a post, use the template tag in your theme, or use the sidebar widget.

+To use the shortcode:
+Place `[wp-ultimate-search-bar]` where you'd like the search bar, and `[wp-ultimate-search-results]` where you'd like the results.

+To use the template tag:
+Put `wp_ultimate_search_bar()` where you'd like the search bar, and `wp_ultimate_search_results()` where you'd like the results.

 For additional information, [visit our website](http://mindsharelabs.com/)